canonical/hotsos/defs/README.md

 ### check-parameters

 These are optional parameters used in a [checks](#checks) check defintion.
+They are typically used in conjunction with an [expr]([#expr]) property to apply constraints to search results.

 format

 ```
-search-period-hours: <int> - period of time within which we expect to
-                             find results.
+search-result-age-hours: <int>
+  Age from current date (CLIHelper.date()) that results must fall
+  within.
 Default is infinite.
+This is used in conjunction with the
+  expr property and requires the search pattern to contain a group at
+  the start (index 1) to match a timestamp of the form
+  YEAR-MONTH-DAY HOUR:MIN:SECS

+search-period-hours: <int>
+  Period of time within which we expect to find results.
+Default is
+  infinite.
+Like search-result-age-hours this also requires the search
+  pattern to match a datetime at index 1.

+min-results: <int>
-min-results: <int> - minimum number of search results required.
-If a
+  Minimum number of search results required.
+If a search period is
-                     search period is defined, these must occur within
+  defined, these must occur within that period.
-                     that period.
 Default is 1.
 ```

 usage